SretkoSreten/SretkoSreten/README.md

 I'm Developer
 🌱 I’m currently learning everything 🤣
-👯 I’m looking to collaborate with other content creators 🥅 2020 Goals: Contribute more to Open Source projects ⚡ Fun fact: I love to draw and play guitar / drums
+👯 I’m looking to collaborate with other content creators 🥅 2022 Goals: Contribute more to Open Source projects

 Languages and Tools:
 ![](images/github-small.png)